wamp-proto/wamp-proto/spec/basic.md

 For [WebSocket](http://tools.ietf.org/html/rfc6455), its default transport, WAMP is defined as a proper, officially [registered WebSocket subprotocol](http://www.iana.org/assignments/websocket/websocket.xml).
 WAMP also supports different *serializations*, including JSON and MsgPack.

-A *Transport* connects two WAMP *Peers* and provides a channel over which WAMP messages for a WAMP *Session* can flow in both directions.
+A *Transport* connects two WAMP *Peers* and provides a channel over which WAMP messages for a WAMP *Session* can flow in both directions:

 <center>
 <p style="width: 560px;">